dariadia/rxjs/src/testing/intro.md

 - hot() provides a hot observable.
 The primary distinction between a cold and hot observable when testing is the ability to test for notification upon subscribing.
 - flush() provides the ability to manually execute the scheduled assertions created using either the expectObservable() or expectSubscription function.

+We'll use a string syntax to represent an Observable and Subscriptions.
+This string syntax is meant to model an Observable, or Subscription, over time.

+> The beauty of marble testing with Observables is that we can synchronously test asynchronous Observables.